Pro-GOP group 'doubles down' on new campaign targeting Pelosi's 'radical' drug plan

 CLICK HERE TO GET THE FOX NEWS APP

-And longtime Democratic strategist and DCCC veteran Jesse Ferguson tweeted, "Loser of an issue for GOP to be on the side of protecting drug company profits and against lowering prices for patients."
+Longtime Democratic strategist and DCCC veteran Jesse Ferguson tweeted, "Loser of an issue for GOP to be on the side of protecting drug company profits and against lowering prices for patients."

 The GOP controlled the House for eight years before losing the majority in the chamber in the 2018 midterms amid a wave by congressional Democrats.
 But Republicans defied expectations and took a big bite out of the Democrats' majority in November's elections and only need to flip five seats in 2022 to regain control of the chamber.